-A distinctive mark on research at the Merced campus is being made by its signature organizations: the Sierra Nevada Research Institute, the Health Sciences Research Institute, the Community and Labor Center, and the Center for Information Technology Research in the Interest of Society.
-In addition, the UC Center for Climate Justice and UC Solar are housed at UC Merced.
+A distinctive mark on research at the Merced campus is being made by its signature organizations: the Sierra Nevada Research Institute, the Health Sciences Research Institute, the Community and Labor Center, the Valley Institute of Sustainability, Technology and Agriculture encompassing the Center for Information Technology Research in the Interest of Society, and UC Solar.
 These and other research centers on campus facilitate direct involvement with communities within the San Joaquin Valley.
 Whether in precision agriculture, wildfire modeling, air quality, or development of bio-based products, for example, UC Merced researchers are in the Valley, engaging with local communities and helping to further economic development.

 At the Merced campus, opportunities for undergraduates to become involved in research projects are a high priority.
-As with its instructional programs, the Merced campus' research institutes foster collaboration across disciplinary areas - the relationships among environmental science, human health, and environmental and health policy are examples of issues that are particularly important for the San Joaquin Valley.
-Partnerships with other UC campuses, the National Laboratories, Sequoia and Kings Canyon National Parks, and Yosemite National Park, also enhance education and research at Merced.
+As with its instructional programs, the Merced campus' research institutes foster collaboration across disciplinary areas - the relationships among environmental science, human health, and environmental and health policy are